stcruy/building-a-reusable-vue-web-component/README.md

 This project is a working **webpack+npm configuration**, that supports three types of consumers for your Vue component:
-&bull; those who want a 'standalone web-component',
+&bull; developers who want to use a 'standalone web-component',
-&bull; those who want only a 'slim build', and
+&bull; developers who want only a 'slim build', and
-&bull; those who simply use it in their own Vue app.
+&bull; developers who simply use it in their own Vue app.

 ## <br>The three consumer types